An eye for an eye will only make the whole world blind

 Working Papers: 6, Policy Papers: 2,

-Program: Gender in Peace
+Program: Gender in Peace and conflict

 The working group is an engaged coalition to support the role of Women, Peace and Security Act and its effective implementation through the U.N Strategy on Women, Peace and Security.
 Main Goals: Seek and support the preparation and participation of women in decision making processes and Promote the protection of women and girls’ human rights.